LunarWatcher/doesnotfail2ban/README.md

 It is theoretically possible to fix this by adding a rule to the `DOCKER-USER` chain, but it involves a bunch of crap that I have no clue how work, and the alternatives to figuring out how to apply a firewall to docker traffic (i.e. reverse proxy and not using docker) are significantly easier.

-[^1]: Docker prepends its rules to iptables.
-I can't tell if ufw does too (though I half doubt it), but I did try prepending the dnf2b rules in FORWARD and INPUT, and Docker happily placed itself in front of them when it (re)started.
-This would be a lot easier to work around if Docker didn't try to put itself in front of other firewall rules, but here we are.

 ### Docker and dnf2b